isaacnmm/pestpolicy-hugo2XX/content/posts/why-do-cockroaches-come-out-at-night/index.md

 - cockroache
 - come
 layout: post
-- -
+---

-- Waking up at the midnight hour for nature's call or a midnight craving and finding a big roach challenging your way with even bigger tentacles, could send chills down the spine!
+Waking up at the midnight hour for nature's call or a midnight craving and finding a big roach challenging your way with even bigger tentacles, could send chills down the spine!

 Is this your every night story?
 Did you know that having roaches at home could pose a serious threat to your health?
 You need to get rid of them in no time.
 But!
-Why Do Cockroaches [Come](https://pestpolicy.com/where
+Why Do Cockroaches [Come](https://pestpolicy.com/where-do-fleas-come-from/)Out At Night?
-- do
-- fleas
-- come
-- from/)Out At Night?

 If you are a bug hater and wonder why these night creepers are always awake to make you feel jelly in the knees, this article is where you fit right in.